Renewable Energy in Ireland: Statistics & Providers

 RESS (Renewable Electricity Support Scheme)

 In July 2018 the RESS was given the green light by the Irish government.
-The scheme is designed to incentivise the development of renewable electricity and encourage community participation in projects.
+The scheme is designed to incentivise the development of renewable energy in Ireland and to encourage community participation in renewable projects.
 Auctions will be held throughout the lifetime of the scheme to secure the most favourable electricity prices for consumers.

-Auctions are scheduled to begin in 2019, in order to close the gap as much and as quickly as possible between the current renewable set up and our EU 2020 renewable targets.
+Auctions began in 2019, with the intention to close the gap as much and as quickly as possible between the current renewable set up and our EU 2020 renewable targets.
 The aim of holding several auctions, rather than assigning projects in one auction, is to leave the possibility of taking advantage of falling technology costs.

 The Celtic Interconnector